aleury/prefect-gcp-mre/README.md

-This repository provides a minimum reproducible example of an unexpected behavior exhibited by the `GcsBucket` class from the `prefect-gcp` package.
+This repository provides a minimal reproducible example of an unexpected behavior exhibited by the `GcsBucket` class from the `prefect-gcp` package.

 ## Setup